hallard/LoRasPI/README.md

 Raspberry PI Lora Gateway/Node for RFM92/95/96/98/69HCW Modules
 ===============================================================

-This shield is used to hold HopeRF [Lora module][4] Software with Raspbery PI. it has just few minimal features and it's working for [TTN network][1]
+This shield is used to hold HopeRF [Lora module][4] Software with Raspbery PI. it has just few minimal features and it's working for [TTN network][1].

 I tweaked the [Single LoraWan Gateway][5] to get it working out of the box.
 It should also works with [HAB Supplies Lora Gateway][7] (same pinout), see this excellent [Dave's article][6].

 This shield can also act as a LoraWAN Node using [LIMC][9] stack, or also be a Node/Gateway for RF69 networks using the excellent [RadioHead][10] modified library.

-As you can see, this shield is small but can do a lot :-)
+As you can see, this shield is small but can do a lot bt if you need a shield with more features (modules) on same board, I've designed a more featured one.
+It's called RPI Lora Gateway, you can go [here][11] to see it.

 Features
 ========